19 April 2018

-It is one of our rights, in law, to have access to independent
+It is one of our rights, in law, to have access to Advocacy

-advocacy.
-I believe all hospitals now provide an independent
+services.
+I believe all hospitals now provide 'individual advocacy'

-advocacy service, but many, including the one I may be moving to
+services, but many, including the one I may be moving to next, do

-next, do not provide group advocacy.
-I think that is bad, because
+not provide group advocacy.
+I think that is bad, because the

-the advocacy work we do here is so beneficial to patients.
-I find
+collective advocacy work we do here is so beneficial to patients.
+I

-this work very fulfilling - I believe I am quite good at it and I
+find this work very fulfilling - I believe I am quite good at it

 A good example of our group advocacy's work on human rights is

-our campaign to raise awareness of the fact that the United Nations
+our campaign to raise awareness of the fact that the UN committee

-patients, just because we have a disability (mental illness).
-It is
+be used against patients, just because we have a disability (mental

-a very thorny issue, one I struggle with myself.
-But there's a
+illness).
+It is a very thorny issue, one I struggle with myself.

-small, and growing, body of evidence and precedents to show that
+But there's a small, and growing, body of evidence and precedents

-even people with intractable mental health issues can be
+to show that even people with intractable mental health issues can

-successfully treated by alternative methods which don't involve the
+be successfully treated by alternative methods which don't involve

 As well as the group advocacy work that I've discussed, there